lambduhh/personal-website/README.md

 # personal-website
 This is a personal website for Lorilyn Jordan Miller.
-I created using Jekyll hosted on AWS.
+I created using w3 schools template